ASoldo/rust_ml_ai/README.md

   cuda-cpp-dojo:latest
 ```

-This launches the default vector-add demo.
+This launches the default vector-add sanity check.
 The image ships with the `with-tch` feature already enabled so TorchScript paths work out of the box.

-### Vision demo (web preview)
+### Vision stack (web preview)

 The web HUD now ships with two routes: